What are Running Injuries?

 Lack of stretching leads to a lot of injuries.
 Stretch your muscles thoroughly before and after running, paying special attention to your calf, hamstrings, groin, and quads.
 Before you begin stretching, warm up for five minutes, perhaps by walking.
 Injuries could result from stretching cold muscles.

-Include ab workouts and weight training in your program.
+To avoid running injuries, include ab workouts and weight training in your program.
 Muscles are strengthened, and core strength is developed.

 Change up your workout routine.
 Do not just run.
 Try playing tennis, riding, swimming, or some other sport.
 This aids in preventing overuse injuries, which are more frequently brought on by performing the same exercise repeatedly.